 Released in 1992, the Atari Falcon represents the evolvement of the Atari ST in the form of a high-end model.

-Loaded with a Motorola 68030 processor, the Falcon was positioned as a superior, more powerful machine than it’s the nearest competitor, the Amiga 1200.
+Loaded with a Motorola 68030 processor, the Falcon was positioned as a superior, more powerful machine than its nearest competitor, the Amiga 1200.

 The Falcon’s life was short-lived though as in 1993, the product was cancelled as a result of company restructuring at Atari.